MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Replace-O365-Integration-Module-Buy-Try-Endpoint-URL-in-Support-of-Microsoft-Online-Service-Reseller-Agreement.md

 ---
 # Replace O365 Integration Module Buy-Try Endpoint URL in Support of Microsoft Online Service Reseller Agreement
 ##  <a name="BKMK_O365"></a>
- If you are a Microsoft Online Service Reseller Agreement (MOSRA) partner, to ensure that customer signup transactions are processed via your portal, you will need to replace the endpoint URLs used by the [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] Office 365 integration module.
+ If you are a Microsoft Online Service Reseller Agreement (MOSRA) partner, to ensure that customer signup transactions are processed via your portal, you will need to replace the endpoint URLs used by the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials Office 365 integration module.

  The integration module uses the following four endpoint URLs: